miquelladeboer/dataflowdiagnostics/all_dataflow_templates.md

 If a dataflow performs all actions, then it is hard to reuse its entities in other dataflows or for other purposes.
 The best dataflows to reuse are those dataflows doing only a few actions.
 Creating dataflows that specialize in one specific task is one of the best ways of reusing them.
 If you have a set of dataflows as staging dataflows, their only action is to extract data "as is" from the source system.
 These dataflows can be reused in multiple other dataflows.
 For more information, take a look at the [best practices for reusing datafows](https://docs.microsoft.com/en-us/power-query/dataflows/best-practices-reusing-dataflows)

 3. Trigger the refresh of a Power BI dataset when a dataflow refresh completed succesfully.

 If you want to make sure that your dashboard is directly up-to-date after a dataflow refreshed your data, you can use the connector to trigger the refresh of a Power BI dataset after you dataflow refreshed succesfully.

 ### Using the Templates

-et's take a look at the second template:
+let’s take a look at the second template:
 * Navigate to flow.microsoft.com
 * Search for the template **Trigger a dataflow refresh after my dataflow refresgh completed succesfully**, by following these [instructions](https://docs.microsoft.com/en-us/power-automate/get-started-logic-template)